What is Cash Flow Forecasting and Why It Matters for Your Business

 Capital expenditure

-Planning for equipment, property, or other major investments
+Accounting for significant outlays on equipment, property, or other long-term investments your business might have.

 Non-sales income

-The benefits of having a comprehensive cash flow forecasting process include:
+There are many benefits of having a cash flow forecasting software process in place, those include:

 - Better investment decisions so you know whether you have funds available for growth opportunities without jeopardising stability